 What does my permit allow?

 Your permit is your fundamental entry pass to the Marine Park.
-You should make sure you know your permit conditions.

 The features of a cruise ship operation permit generally are: